dpneumo/simplestate/README.md

 ```ruby
 button = Button.new(start_in: Off)
 ```
 If you want to set additional attributes at creation of a new button, do so within the opts hash when new is called.
 Set the attribute from the opts hash in initialize.
-You *must* call super if you provide an initialize method in your holder class.

 ```ruby
 button = Button.new(start_in: Off, color: 'Red')
 ```

+#### States

 Inherit from State to create a class to provide specific state behaviors: